 On Friday, all requests for Saturday, Sunday and Monday must be in by fax or phone by 1:00pm

 24 hour notice is required for the cancellation of all scheduled details.

 A 4 hour minimum will be charged if a detail is cancelled with less than the above mentioned notice unless approved by the District Chief.

 In the event that the detail office is closed, e.g. weekends, nights, holidays, contact Fire Alarm at 617-343-2880 who will route you to the appropriate district office.

 Equipment is $50.00/hour (For Fire Pump, Ladder Trucks etc.)

-Plus a 10% administrative fee for all equipment and services
+There is an additional 10% administrative fee for all equipment and services.